-- a) Within the first two years of the Agreement CVSA may complete such mapping and sampling, trenching and geophysics as required in its absolute discretion to develop drill targets, and fulfill a minimum drilling commitment of 2,500m of diamond drilling; and then CVSA will have the option, subject to the terms of the agreement, to: - 1) Within three years, complete not less than an aggregate of 6,000m of diamond drilling; - 2) Within four years, complete not less than an aggregate of 12,500m of diamond drilling; - b) Upon completion of the above commitments, CVSA shall have the right to exercise the Option under the Agreement and, subject to the terms of the Royalty Agreement, CVSA shall grant Mirasol a 2% Net Smelter Royalty on future production from the Claudia Project.
+a) Within the first two years of the Agreement CVSA may complete such mapping and sampling, trenching and geophysics as required in its absolute discretion to develop drill targets, and fulfill a minimum drilling commitment of 2,500m of diamond drilling; and then CVSA will have the option, subject to the terms of the agreement, to:

+- 1) Within three years, complete not less than an aggregate of 6,000m of diamond drilling; - 2) Within four years, complete not less than an aggregate of 12,500m of diamond drilling; - b) Upon completion of the above commitments, CVSA shall have the right to exercise the Option under the Agreement and, subject to the terms of the Royalty Agreement, CVSA shall grant Mirasol a 2% Net Smelter Royalty on future production from the Claudia Project.

-Drill Program Launched: CVSA initiated a drill program at the extensive, 65,192 ha, Claudia project, located Mine.
-In this first phase of drilling, over 3,300 m of drilling will be completed at the IO prospect, in 13 holes ranging from 100 to >400m in depth to test the prospective vein trends which are potentially southern extensions and/or parallel trends of the CVSA Mine vein field (news release October 3, 2023).
+Drill Program Launched: CVSA initiated a drill program at the extensive, 65,192 ha, Claudia project, located directly south of their Cerro Vanguardia Gold-Silver Mine.
+In this first phase of drilling, over 3,300 m of drilling was completed in 13 holes ranging from 100 to >400m in depth to test the prospective vein trends which are potentially southern extensions and/or parallel trends of the CVSA Mine vein field (news release October 3, 2023).
+A second phase of drilling consisting of 17 holes (3,000 m) has recently been completed.